wcm-io-caravan/caravan-rhyme/README.md

 Now that you have a set of interfaces that represent your HAL API, you can use the Rhyme framework to automatically create a client implementation of those interfaces.
 This is similar to the concepts of [Feign](https://github.com/OpenFeign/feign) or [retrofit](https://github.com/square/retrofit), but much better suited to the HAL concepts (as for example no URL patterns are being exposed in the interfaces).

 To be able to retrieve HAL+JSON resources through HTTP you must first create an implementation of the [JsonResourceLoader](core/src/main/java/io/wcm/caravan/rhyme/api/spi/JsonResourceLoader.java) SPI interface.
-This is intentionally out of scope of the core framework, as the choice of HTTP client framework should be entirely up to you.
+This is intentionally out of scope of the core framework, as the choice of HTTP client library should be entirely up to you.

 The interface however just consists of a single method that will load a HAL resource from a given URL, and asynchronously emit a [HalResponse](core/src/main/java/io/wcm/caravan/rhyme/api/common/HalResponse.java) object when it has been retrieved.
 ```java